homerclassic/exocore/_daily/Bonkler City.md

 Bonkler City was founded to be a gun production zone initially ^_^

-BONKLER CITY!!!!!!!!!!!!!!!!!!

 BONKLER CITY IS SO BEAUTIFUL

-nuclear power in Bonkler City would be so cool

 Bonkler City needs slave labour